 Emotional Support Dogs: Everything You Need To Know

-In this article, we explore everything you need to know about emotional support dogs.
+In this article, you’ll learn everything you need to know about emotional support dogs.
 This includes the difference between emotional support animals and service animals, the benefits of having emotional support animals, how to get an emotional support animal, and the best breeds to consider for emotional support dogs.

-An emotional support animal (ESA) is an animal that provides comfort and emotional support to individuals struggling with some kind of mental health condition.
-Under the Americans with Disabilities Act, an emotional support animal encompasses animals from all species and breeds.
+An emotional support animal (ESA) is an animal that provides comfort and emotional support to individuals struggling with mental health conditions.
+Under the Americans with Disabilities Act (ADA), an emotional support animal comprises animals from all species and breeds.
 Therefore, an emotional support dog falls into a broader category of an emotional support animal.

 Navigating life with a disabling mental or emotional condition can be very difficult.
-Simply put, the presence of an emotional support animal, such as an emotional support dog, can make it a little easier.
+But the presence of an emotional support animal, like an emotional support dog, can make it a little easier.
 An emotional support dog can help to alleviate some of the negative symptoms associated with the condition.

-To legally be considered an emotional support dog, the pet needs to be prescribed by a licensed mental health professional that can vouch for your disabling mental illness.
+To legally be considered an emotional support dog, the pet must be prescribed by a licensed mental health professional who can vouch for your disabling mental illness.
 This person can be a psychiatrist, a psychologist, or a therapist.

-Further, they must evaluate you and determine whether having an emotional support dog will benefit your wellbeing.
+Additionally, they must evaluate you and determine whether having an emotional support dog will benefit your well-being.
 For example, having an emotional support dog might ease an individual’s anxiety or depression.
 The dog can be of any breed or age.

 Emotional Support Dog vs. Service Dog